Random facts from No Such Thing as a Fish

 Doomscrolling on crazyfacts.org

 As a kid I used to love this website called crazyfacts.org.
-“We publish weird facts every day” were the only words I needed to be convinced to visit the website A LOT.
+“We publish weird facts every day” was the only argument I needed to visit the website A LOT.
 Visitors could submit facts themselves, but in practice it was mostly one user named ‘Weirdo’ that would carry the heavy load and publish thousands of facts about anything that would spark interest.

 The great thing about the facts was that they had all been accompanied by a hyperlink to the source of the fact.
 “A scientist in the 60s gave LSD to dolphins in an attempt to teach them English”, it would read for example.
 Well, you’ve got me hooked.